Times have changed and contraception, even emergency contraception (also known as "The Morning-After-Pill") are now widely available in Ireland.

 Today you will find contraceptives on sale all over Ireland.

 One word of warning though - your preferred choice of contraception may not be (widely) available in Ireland.
-Or the prices might be high.
-So it might be a good idea to bring your own.
+Or the prices might be high, so it might be a good idea to bring your own if you have the time and space to plan for that.

 And another thought to bear in mind is the fact that sexually transmitted diseases (STDs) are definitely on the rise in Ireland.
 Any casual sexual encounter comes with a high risk of infection.
-The use of condoms not only as a method of contraception but to prevent the spread of STDs is highly advisable, even if there is no vaginal sex.
-Here fruit-flavoured condoms begin to make sense, too.
+The use of condoms not only as a method of contraception but to prevent the spread of STDs is highly advisable.

 The "Morning-After-Pill" and Other Post-Coital Contraception